marimccarville/digital_exhibition/pages/terms of use.md

 Many of the archival objects are used with permission.
 Please see rights statements for each object before copying, remixing, transforming, building upon, or redistributing them.

 ![](https://upload.wikimedia.org/wikipedia/commons/d/d3/Cc_by-nc_icon.svg)

-User's Comments

-Users are permitted to leave comments on the About page or the Teaching Materials page.
-Mari McCarville may analyze comments for future academic research projects.
-If she uses the comments, she will anonymize them and redact any identifying information.
-By leaving a comment, users are agreeing to these conditions.